gmontoya2483/curso_python/section_01_introduccion.md

     falso = True and False
     false = False and False

+    """
+   `or` is used to get the second value if the first one is False.
+If the first one is True, it gets the first one.
+    por ejemplo:

+    cmp = True or 18 -> cmp = True
+    """

     verdadero = True or False
     verdadero = False or True
     verdadero = True or True